-Most private company articles used to be adopted in "short form".
-This meant that Table A was incorporated by reference.
-This is not a very user friendly method as most of the provisions are not immediately visible, but it does keep the document shorter.
+Most private company articles used to be adopted in short form, which meant that Table A was incorporated by reference.
+This is not a very user friendly method, but it does keep the document shorter.

 It is generally now more common for articles to be in "long form" which means that they contain the wording of the relevant Model Articles in full with necessary amendments and additions.
 Companies see the benefits of having all their constitutional provisions in one document.